wolfpup-software/file_server/README.md

 ## Create a config

-A JSON configuration file is required to run `file-server` or create a `file-server` container.
+A JSON configuration file is required to run `hbt_file-server` or create a `hbt_file-server` container.

 Configuration files are expected to use use the following schema: